 - issues in the middle ear bones or auditory nerve.

-- Not to drink or eat anything for an hour to several hours prior the scan,
+- Not to drink or eat anything for an hour to several hours prior to the scan.

-- Get a kidney function test done before your CECT Scan,
+- Get a kidney function test and serum creatinine test done before your CECT scan.

-- Preferably consume clear liquids before a night before your scan,
+- Preferably consume clear liquids before the night of your scan.

 - Wear simple and loose clothes during the scan, without any embellishments, snaps or metallic ornaments.